 The actions of their heroes are carried out by the players with the three so-called hero cards, which form a total of three rows of heroes (see picture).
 All game actions take place within these rows.
 With the help of the cards you can run, fight, use friend skills, defeat monsters, generate additional willpower points or equip or use equipment.

-In particular, the already mentioned friend cards bring helpful bonus skills into the game, which make the game process much easier or, if left out, make it extremely difficult.
-Hardcore Andor fans are likely to play without help and only rely on their own sword or bow.
-Seldom does it happen when using the friend cards that an endless loop arises when generating willpower points, which is almost the same as an “instant win”.
-This is a bit annoying because it almost completely eliminates the challenge, but it happens very rarely.
-Within the hero lines there are also the curse cards that block a hero line until the card has an effect.
-This can be, for example, the move on of the nasty curse who is on the heels of the two heroes.
-The activation of negative effects, like everything else in this cooperative 2-player game, should be discussed with the partner, because nasty surprises in the Andor universe are synonymous with the death of a hero.
-Whose similarity to the game in terms of game mechanics, by the way The legends of Kashgar it is noticeable that it should be said that these are not accidental; the game author is also Gerhard Hecht.
+In particular, the already mentioned friend cards bring helpful bonus skills into play, which make the gameplay considerably easier or, if left out, make it enormously difficult.
+So hardcore Andor fans are probably playing unaided, relying only on their own sword or bow.
+Rarely does it happen when using the friend cards that an endless loop arises in the generation of willpower points, which can almost be equated with an "instant win".
+While this is a bit annoying because it almost completely eliminates the challenge, it happens quite rarely.
+Within the rows of heroes are also the curse cards, which block a row of heroes until the effect of the card has taken effect.
+This can be, for example, the nasty cursed character who is on the heels of the two heroes moving on.
+The activation of negative effects, like everything else in this cooperative 2-player game, should be discussed with your partner, because nasty surprises are synonymous with heroic death in the Andor universe.
+Who in the game mechanics, by the way, the similarity to the game The legends of Kashgar it is noticeable that it should be said that these are not accidental; the game author is also Gerhard Hecht.